ElAyachie/Quick-Notes/README.md

 Quick Notes is a simple note taking application with some new versatility.
 Download and try it now on the Google Play Store!

 ## Novelty
 Quick Notes allows users to attach reminders to notes.
 Currently there are 2 different types of reminders users can set.
 Users can set a time reminder which will notify the user of the particular note when the time comes.
-Users can also set a location reminder that will remind them of a note when they are in proximity of the location they set.
+Users can also set a location reminder that will remind them of a note when they are in proximity of the location.

 ## Functions